MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 6. Create a New User

-    a) On the Menu click Identity, and then click Users.
+    a) Click on three-line menu on top left, and click on Identity -> Users.

     b) Click Create User.

     c) In the New User dialog box, enter the following:

-        **Name:** Enter a unique name or email address for the new user.
-I recommend using a personal email address to which you have access (GMail, Yahoo, etc).
-This value is the user's login name for the Console and it must be unique across all other users in your tenancy.
+        **Name:** Enter a unique name.
+This user should have a unique name in the tenancy.
         **Description:** Enter a description.
 For example, New oci user.
+        **Email:** Enter your email ID.

     ![](./images/createuser.png "")